List of Disenchantment characters: Princess Bean

-Tiabeanie, or Bean (voiced by Abbi Jacobson), is the drunk teenage princess of Dreamland.
+Princess Tiabeanie Mariabeanie de la Rochambeaux Grunkwitz, or Bean (voiced by Abbi Jacobson), is the drunk teenage princess of Dreamland.
 Bean, as the main character of the entire series, is the daughter of King Zøg and Queen Dagmar, but after Dagmar accidentally poisoned herself, Zøg married Queen Oona, who became Bean's stepmother.
 In the ninth episode, "To Thine Own Elf Be True", Bean must choose to either bring Dagmar or Elfo, both of whom previously died, back to life with the Eternity Pendant.
 Bean chooses Dagmar, which angers Elfo when he arrives in Hell and sees her decision.
 Dagmar orchestrates Dreamland's fall, and takes Bean on a boat to Maru, where Dagmar was from, to meet the entire family.
-Bean's full name is Princess Tiabeanie Mariabeanie de la Rochambeaux Grunkwitz.

 Bean often sneaks away to the local bar, The Flying Scepter (later renamed Luci's Inferno after Luci wins the bar in an arm-wrestling contest), to get away from her royal duties, and returns to the castle drunk.
-Bean's full name is actually Tiabeanie Mariabeanie la Rochambeau Grunkowitz, but she calls herself "Drunkowitz" whenever she is drunk, as producer Josh Weinstein announced on Twitter after the first season was released.
+Bean calls herself "Drunkowitz" whenever she is drunk, as producer Josh Weinstein announced on Twitter after the first season was released.

-At the end of the first season, Tiabeanie falls through the ground into the Catacombs, the tunnels the run under Dreamland's castle, and is met by Dagmar.
+At the end of the first season, Tiabeanie falls through the ground into the Catacombs, the tunnels that run under Dreamland's castle, and is met by Dagmar.
 In the beginning of the second season, Bean is angered at Dagmar for trying to grow close to her.
 She is proposed to by Alva Gunderson in part three, as Alva wants to access her magic.
 Bean is crowned queen after Zøg is deemed too crazy and unfit to rule the kingdom.
 At the very end of part 3, Bean is taken by Dagmar down to hell to marry off what appears to be Alva.